-The SANA operator shall notify the CESG and the related WG chairs when a new registry is ready for a preliminary or final-review.
+The SANA operator shall notify the WG chairs when a new registry is ready for a preliminary review.
 Once the candidate registry has been created and approved by the WG, the SANA shall submit a resolution to notify the CESG of the registry status.
 It is the responsibility of the WG to test and validate the registry according to the rules that it established in the registry creation document.
 The Area Director for that WG or the CESG chair shall approve the registry.
 The SANA operator shall publish the approved registry prior to the final publication of the document that creates it.